-Black cumin seed oil is anti-inflammatory, antibacterial, and antifungal, and is thought to be helpful in promoting the healing of wounds and burns.
+Black cumin seed oil is anti-inflammatory, antibacterial, and antifungal, and is

 This oil is golden brown and has a mild, earthy, woody smell that can be slightly spicy or peppery.
 Black cumin seed oil also absorbs into the skin quickly.

 Jojoba oil, which is really a wax, is commonly used in massage.
 Due to its natural anti-inflammatory properties, it might help in the treatment of mild acne.

 In aromatherapy, it absorbs well and could be a good choice for those with oily or acne-prone skin.

 Jojoba oil is yellow and has a distinct but pleasant smell.

 It is usually expensive, and aromatherapists tend to blend it with other carrier oils.
 It has a high essential fatty acid content, meaning that it deteriorates and goes rancid quite quickly.

 Rose hip oil (Rosa mosqueta)

 Rose hip oil is rich in essential fatty acids, including alpha-linolenic acid.
 It has been shown to have antioxidative and anti-inflammatory effects and is used to treat various skin conditions.

 Rose hip oil is a natural source of vitamin C and vitamin E.